ladroid/KotlinRetrofitExample/README.md

 So let's start.

-As you can see I added 2 constructors.
-1-without parameters, 2-with three parameters.
+As you can see I added **data class** this class can replace two constructors in Java(one without parameter and another with parameters) which I did in project before.
 Why did I do it?
 Well, I added it for sending data to my server.

 ```kotlin
 data class Message(@SerializedName("id") val id: Int,